Enterprise-CMCS/managed-care-review/docs/technical-design/howto-style-css-scss.md

 TL;DR Less is more with styles.
 In our application, the preferred way to style React code is via locally scoped [CSS module](https://github.com/css-modules/css-modules), written as a `<component>.module.scss` file and stored alongside React component files.
 We also use [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#selectors) to further target styles.
 Tightly scoped styles and CSS [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) ensure separation of concerns.

 Example of scoped styles:

-- Global styles live in a single file (`custom.scss`) and are used sparingly.
 - Shared styles live close to the workflow they apply to.
 For example, directories in  `/pages` folder may share a `*.module.scss` stylesheet if needed for templates in that area of the application.
 CSS selectors should be used to further scope down styles.
 - Re-useable atomic components (see `/components` folder) have self contained styles.
 There is a named `*.module.scss` file for each component.

+#### When to use global overrides

+Global styles live in a single file (`overrides.scss`).
+This should be used sparingly.

+Here are concrete examples where global style overrides are needed:
+    1. We are dealing with container elements that repeat throughout the application outside of a specific component (divs, cards, display tables)
+    2. We need override a behavior in USWDS that we can't control via settings throughout the application
+    3. We want to hide an element from the screen using our global screenreader only class

+Prefer encapsulating into components with their own module.scss.

 ### React components may use conditional styles and compose together styles using the `classnames` package